A Touch of Frost: Production

+Reception

+Reviewing in The Guardian at the series finale, Nancy Banks-Smith wrote, "Tragedians can play tragedy, but comedians can play anything.
+David Jason, never cut out by nature to be a copper, has been exceptional as Frost.
+Well up there with Poirot, Morse and Columbo."

 International broadcast

 In Australia, the series aired on ABC, UK.TV and 7Two.
 In Canada, the series aired on Knowledge, SCN and TVOntario.
 In New Zealand, the series aired on Prime, TV1 and UK.TV.
 In the United States, the series aired on A&E Network.
 In the Netherlands, the series aired on KRO, while in Italy on La7.
 Other countries that have aired the series include Belgium, Croatia, Denmark, Finland, France, Japan, Norway and Sweden.

 In Ireland the series originally aired on RTÉ, but was later dropped by RTÉ in the early 2000s and was not acquired by TV3 Ireland (which was then part owned by ITV, until 2006), however with the introduction of UTV Ireland in 2015 the series made a return and has aired across all Virgin Media channels (formerly TV3) since UTV Ireland's takeover in 2017.

 DVD releases

 Prequel series

 Free @ Last TV, who produced the Sky1/Acorn TV series Agatha Raisin, are developing a prequel series, based on the novel First Frost, published in 2011 by Transworld Publishers Ltd.